-6.5.1. collecting, storing and processing any personal data in accordance with this policy and their training;
+- 6.4.1.6.5.1.
+Collectingcollecting, storing and processing any personal data in accordance with this policy and their training; - 6.4.2.6.5.2.
+Informing UTCW of any changes to their personal data, such as a change of address;

-- 6.5.2. informing UTCW of any changes to their personal data, such as a change of address; - 6.5.3. contacting the DPO in the following circumstances: - 6.5.3.1. with any questions about the operation of this policy, Data Protection Law, retaining personal data or keeping personal data secure - 6.5.3.2. ilf they have any concerns that this policy is not being followed - 6.5.3.3. if they are unsure whether or not they have a lawful basis to use personal data in a particular way - 6.5.3.4. if they need advices for a data protection impact assessment - 6.5.3.5. if a personal data breach occurs - 6.5.3.6. if training is required - 6.5.3.7. if new processing activities need to be added to the Trust's record of processing - 6.5.3.8.
-If they need to rely on or capture consent, draft a privacy notice, deal with data protection rights invoked by an individual, or transfer personal data outside the United Kingdom - 6.5.3.9.
-Whenever they are engaging in a new activity that may affect the privacy rights of individuals - 6.5.3.10.
+6.4.3.6.5.3.
+Contacting contacting the DPO in the following circumstances:

+6.4.3.1.6.5.3.1.
+With with any questions about the operation of this policy, data Data protection Protection lawLaw, retaining personal data or keeping personal data secure

+6.4.3.2.6.5.3.2. iIf they have any concerns that this policy is not being followed 6.5.3.3.
+If if they are unsure whether or not they have a lawful basis to use personal data in a particular way

+6.5.3.4. if they need advices for a data protection impact assessment

+6.5.3.5. if a personal data breach occurs

+6.5.3.6. if training is required

+6.5.3.7. if new processing activities need to be added to the Trust's record of processing

+6.5.3.8.
+If they need to rely on or capture consent, draft a privacy notice, deal with data protection rights invoked by an individual, or transfer personal data outside the United Kingdom es 6.4.3.3.-

+Whenever they are engaging in a new activity that may affect the privacy rights of individuals

+6.5.3.9.
+6.5.3.10.
 If they need help with any contracts or sharing personal data with third parties.

+• If they need to rely on or capture consent, draft a privacy notice, deal with data protection rights invoked by an individual, or transfer personal data outside the European Economic Area

+If there has been a data breach

+Whenever they are engaging in a new activity that may affect the privacy rights of individuals

+If they need help with any contracts or sharing personal data with third parties